Inv-der/Explorerco/README.md

-# Exploring the Solar System
+# Exploring the Solar System: Explorer'n'Co

 Welcome to the "Exploring the Solar System" project!
 This React-based application provides users with a beautiful journey through the solar system, showcasing planets, their features, and providing useful travel tips.